FindMySchool LogoFindMySchool

 The most recent inspection outcome was Good, with safeguarding confirmed as effective.
 Reporting also highlights positive relationships, clear behaviour expectations, and a strong early reading focus.

 Reception applications are made through the Bath and North East Somerset coordinated admissions process.
-For September 2026 entry, the published deadline is 15 January 2026 at 23:59, with offers on national offer day, 16 April 2026.
+For September 2027 entry, applications open on 12 September 2026, the published deadline is 15 January 2027, and offers are due on national offer day, 16 April 2027.

 Yes.
 The latest admissions indicates the school is oversubscribed, with 133 applications for 58 offers.
 This makes it important to use sensible backup preferences alongside Moorlands.